- Webhook events

 removed.

-You can define and mask sensitive portions of webhook URLs and replace them with configured values any number of times when webhooks are executed.
-Sensitive portions do not get logged and are encrypted at rest in the database.
+Mask sensitive portions of webhook URLs to enhance security.
+Masked portions are replaced with configured values when webhooks are executed, are not logged, and are encrypted at rest in the database.

-To mask sensitive portions of the webhook URL:
+To mask sensitive portions of a webhook URL:

-- In URL, enter the full webhook URL.
+- In URL, enter the full URL of the webhook.

-- In Sensitive portion of URL, enter the portion you want to mask.
+- In Sensitive portion of URL, enter the part of the URL you want to mask.

-- In How it looks in the UI, enter the masking value.
+- In How it looks in the UI, enter the value to display instead of the masked portion.

-Variable names must contain only lowercase letters (a-z
+Variable names must contain only lowercase letters (

 ), numbers (0-9